brunosan/cv/index.md

 ##Selected peer-reviewed publications##
 * Sánchez-Andrade Nuno, B. et al. “Spicule emission profiles observed in He i 10 830 Å“.
 2007A&A...472L..51S
 * Sánchez-Andrade Nuno, B. et al. “Fast events and waves in AR of the Sun in Hα with high spatial res.“.
 2008A&A...486..577S
-* Vourlidas, A., [Sanchez-Andrade Nuno, B.] et al. “The Structure and Dynamics of the Upper Chromosphere and Lower Transition Region as Revealed by the Subarcsecond VAULT Observations“.
-2010SoPh..261...53V
+* Vourlidas, A., [Sanchez-Andrade Nuno, B.] et al. “Dynamics of the Upper Solar Chromosphere by the VAULT rocket Observations“.
+2010SoPh.261.53V

 [[More
 entries](http://adsabs.harvard.edu/cgi-bin/nph-abs_connect?return_req=no_params&author=S%C3%A1nchez-Andrade%20Nu%C3%B1o,%20B.&db_key=AST) at the NASA ADS database]